the-senior-dev/tsd_academy_js_junior/README.md

 ### TSD Academy - JavaScript Junior Action Item 🚀

 The purpose of this exercise package is simple - to help you understand fundamental JavaScript concepts.
-Your goal is to make the tests pass. 🎯
+Your goal is to make the tests pass in a TDD(Test-Driven-Development) fashion. 🎯

 ### Getting Started 🛠️